nikbearbrown/NanoLex/Data/NanoLex_4.md

 ### Expanded Definition and Usage:
 Perovskites are celebrated not only for their tunable properties but also for their potential to replace traditional materials in high-performance applications due to their cost-effectiveness and ease of processing.
 In the realm of solar energy, perovskite solar cells have achieved efficiency levels comparable to conventional silicon cells but with significantly lower manufacturing costs and greater versatility.
 Additionally, in optoelectronics, their ability to efficiently emit light at various wavelengths makes them ideal for next-generation display technologies.

+### Expanded Definition and Usage:
-### Conclusion\nThe term 'perovskite' encapsulates a diverse and technologically significant class of materials that are reshaping advanced materials science and engineering domains.
+The term 'perovskite' encapsulates a diverse and technologically significant class of materials that are reshaping advanced materials science and engineering domains.
 Their unique structural properties and functional capabilities make them essential in driving innovation in sustainable energy solutions and electronic device manufacturing.